cdoremus/MyNotes/Sabbathday Lake Association.md

 Pics from Chris
 - IPP group
 - Water quality sampling

+Pics from the 50th party display

+## Winter Spring 2025 Newsletter

-## Corrections to Winter spring newsletter
+### Corrections to Winter Spring newsletter
 ### Chris Ricardi's article
 - The last line in the first full paragraph in the second column contains "that we can be made".
 Just remove the "we" from that sentence.
 - The last line in the article contains the phrase "in a VP".
 Change that to "in as VP".